Service of Alcohol

 - Each campus is permitted to enact more stringent rules as to who must approve the expenditure for providing alcohol.
 At a minimum, the relevant dean or unit director should approve both the expenditure and the measures taken to assure that alcohol is served only in accord with these principles.

-An IU unit engaged in the sale of alcohol at any event or program must have the approval of the Office of the Vice President and CFO.
+An IU unit engaged in the sale of alcohol at any event or program must have the approval of the Office of the Executive Vice President for Finance and Administration.